SunyoungHa/resourcefull-query-practice-lambda-lab/src/Assignments/LambdaLab.md

 OR
 `method: post`

-YML Exercise 6: You can now comment everything in for the **functions** section; keep ADMIN commented out.
-Make sure when commented in, the lines are only one indentation in from `functions:` and the indentation lines up with `# ADMIN`.

 ## Lambda File

 Since markdown punctuation can impact copy and paste between markdown and code files, please open [LambdaLab.js](./LambdaLab.js) to get starter code to build your custom code for the Lambda's handler function.